Search MENU

 Stage 3 – Full Licence

-You must pass tests and fulfill requirements to get to the next stage, starting from stage 1.
+You must pass tests and fulfil requirements to get to the next stage, starting from stage 1.
 You’ll get more driving rights as you pass each stage.

 How can I get a Learner Licence?